heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 ### Quick Start

 This walkthrough sets up a working node from scratch, deploys a policy, and queries the PDP.
 No configuration files are needed.
 The built-in defaults keep setup minimal: no TLS and policies loaded from the current directory.
-The node ships fail-closed and requires choosing an authentication mode before it starts; this walkthrough passes `--no-auth` to accept unauthenticated requests for local exploration.
+The node ships fail-closed and requires choosing an authentication mode before it starts.
+This walkthrough passes `--no-auth` to accept unauthenticated requests for local exploration.

 Create a working directory and a policy file: